Glen Casada

 Richard Glen Casada Jr. (born August 2, 1959) is an American politician, and a former Republican member of the Tennessee House of Representatives, where he represented District 63 (Williamson County) from 2003 to 2023.
-He was the Speaker of the Tennessee House of Representatives from January 8, 2019 through August 2, 2019, whereupon he resigned his post amid scandal.
+He was the Speaker of the Tennessee House of Representatives from January 8, 2019, through August 2, 2019, whereupon he resigned his post amid scandal.
 This was the shortest stint of a Tennessee Speaker of the House in modern history.
 Casada was previously the Majority Leader of the Tennessee House of Representatives.
 His opposition to Syrian refugees attracted national attention in the media in 2015.

 He would later be implicated for having a role in using a firm known as Phoenix Solutions to launder money.
 Robin Smith pled guilty to a single count of honest service wire fraud, while also alleging that she and Casada pressured the House Republican Caucus and lawmakers to do business with Phoenix Solutions, including work on taxpayer-funded mailers.
 For his role in the scheme Casada was tried and sentenced to three years in prison.
+President Donald Trump pardoned Casada in November 2025.